LineageOS/lineage_wiki/_includes/templates/device_install.md

 1. [Build]({{ "devices/" | append: device.codename | append: "/build" | relative_url }}) a LineageOS install package.
 {% endif %}
     * Optionally, download additional application packages such as [Google Apps]({{ "gapps.html" | relative_url }}) (use the `{{ userspace_architecture }}` architecture).
+{% if device.is_ab_device %}
+2. If your device isn't already booted into recovery, follow the steps above to do so.
+{% else %}
-2. If you aren't already in recovery, reboot into recovery:
+2. If your device isn't already booted into recovery, reboot into recovery:
     * {{ device.recovery_boot }}
+{% endif %}
 3. _(Optional, but recommended)_: Tap the **Backup** button to create a backup.
 Make sure {% if device.sdcard != blank %}the backup is created in the external sdcard or copy it{% else %}the backup is copied{% endif %} onto your computer as the internal storage will be formatted later in this process.
 4. Go back to return to main menu, then tap **Wipe**.
 5. Now tap **Format Data** and continue with the formatting process.
 This will remove encryption as well as delete all files stored on the internal storage.